robinrendle/robinrendle.com/_posts/2014-04-13-deep-breaths-in-st-pauls-cathedral.md

 title: Deep breaths in St Paul’s cathedral
 date: 2014-04-13 07:36:00 -07:00
 tags:
-- speaking
-- story
   - personal
+extract:
-extract: The weeks leading up to a speaking event my nerves will inevitably begin to shake; I bite my lip uncontrollably, my mood swings from ecstatic to horrified and back again, whilst sleep becomes entirely out of the question.
+  The weeks leading up to a speaking event my nerves will inevitably begin to shake; I bite my lip uncontrollably, my mood swings from ecstatic to horrified and back again, whilst sleep becomes entirely out of the question.
 Soothing these nerves just before I step onto the stage and find these strangers staring back at me is difficult work.
 update:
 city: Nottingham
 country: UK
 ---